Australian Government OS-Help Loan Scheme

 - have not received OS-HELP assistance on more than one previous occasion;

-- have completed one full year of study (48 Credit Points) towards the degree you are enrolled in currently as a Commonwealth supported student (HECS-HELP);
+- have completed one full year of study (48 Credit Points) towards the course you are enrolled in currently as a Commonwealth supported student (HECS-HELP);

-- are or will be enrolled full time* as a Commonwealth supported student (HECS) student with an overseas higher education institution outside Australia and such study will contribute as credit for the course in which you are currently enrolled at the University of Sydney;
+- are studying on an approved exchange program, undertaking an overseas professional placement (clinical/industry/internship), fieldwork program or other course that will contribute as credit for the course in which you are currently enrolled at the University of Sydney;

-- have not completed the overseas study before making this OS-HELP application; and
+- have not completed the overseas study before making this OS-HELP application.

-*According to the DIISRTE definition of "full-time" as explained in the application forms
+*According to the Commonwealth definition of "full-time" as explained in the application forms

-Where there are more applications than funding available, loans will be allocated on the basis of academic merit.
-Students with the highest weighted averages will be allocated their requested funding first.
+Loans are allocated on a first-come-first-served basis.
 Students cannot be selected for OS-HELP more than six months before the commencement of their overseas study.

 If you are studying overseas for two semesters, you may apply for a second loan.
 You can do this at the time you apply for the first loan or in a later round.
 This second loan can only be assessed approximately four weeks prior to the end of your first six month period.

-Further information, including details of the eligibility criteria, is outlined in the application forms, which are available from the International Office.
+Further information, including details of the eligibility criteria, is outlined in the application forms, which are available from the International Exchange Program, Level 4, Jane Foss Russell Building.

-Allocation of OS-HELP Loans takes place once each semester for loans applying to semester long programs.
-Submit applications by the deadline below.
+Allocation of OS-HELP Loans normally takes place once each semester for loans applying to semester long programs.
+Submit applications by the applicable deadline below.

-For exchange study commencing First (March) semester – Application due 31 October previous year.
-Eligible students will be contacted by email at the start of October inviting them to apply.
+- For study commencing First (March) semester – Application due 31 October previous year

-For exchange study commencing Second (July) semester – Application due 30 April of current year
+- For study commencing Second (July) semester – Application due 30 April of current year

-For short programs - Application due 3 months in advance of the commencement of study
+- For short-term programs/placements - Applications due 3 months prior to the commencement of study

 Late loan applications may be considered if funding is still available.